patricklafrance/wmfnext-shell/README.md

 };
 ```

 👉 In distinct terminals, start the remote module application with the `serve-dev` command, then the host application with the `dev` command.
-You should see similar logs in the host application if you open the dev tools:
+Refresh the host application, you should see similar logs if you open the dev tools.

 ```bash
 [shell] Found 1 remote modules to register